How extreme heat takes a toll on the mind and body, according to experts

 ALBUQUERQUE, N.M.
 (AP) — The Southwestern U.S. is bracing for another week of blistering temperatures, with forecasters on Monday extending an excessive heat warning through the weekend for Arizona’s most populated area, and alerting residents in parts of Nevada and New Mexico to stay indoors.

 The metro Phoenix area is on track to tie or to break a record set in the summer of 1974 for the most consecutive days with the high temperature at or above 110 degrees Fahrenheit (43 Celsius).
-Even the morning low temperatures are tying historic records, with the airport logging 91 F (32.8 C) to match the warmest low set in 2020.
+Even the morning low temperatures are tying historic records.

 Along the U.S.-Mexico border, federal agents reported that extreme temperatures over the weekend contributed to 45 people being rescued and another 10 dying.